 - pancreatic gastrinomas average 3-4 cm

-Gastrinomas can be difficult to locate, as such multiphase contrast enhanced thin slice cross-sectional imaging is ideal.
-The lesions are often hypervascular, so they may be visible on arterial phase CT and angiography.
+Gastrinomas can be difficult to locate, as such multiphase contrast-enhanced thin slice cross-sectional imaging is ideal.
+The lesions are often hypervascular, so they may be visible on arterial phase CT and angiography (please refer to the parental article on pancreatic neuroendocrine tumors for further details).

 Because gastrinomas often have abundant somatostatin receptors, In-111 octreotide studies have a higher sensitivity for these pancreatic endocrine tumors.